snirappi/facebookRanker/README.md

 ## How to use
 1. run `python retrieveSource.py` for or `python retrieveSource.py --lookup` if you are using the old Facebook layout (Must have 2 Facebook accounts!)
 2. Enter accounts as prompted
-3. run `python analysis.py` to see aggregate rank data.
+3. run `python analysis.py` to see aggregate rank data and rank changes between days.
 Run the script over multiple days to get a clearer picture of rank.

 ## Dependencies
 * Python